Less than container load (LCL) Shipping

 Differences between FCL Shipping and LCL Sgipping

-When it comes to vessel shipping, there are two main options Full Container cargo (FCL) and lower than Container cargo (LCL).
-These options differ in several aspects:
+In vessel shipping, there are major two options: Full Container cargo known as FCL and lower than Container cargo known as LCL.
+Both of these options vary in several ways:

 Container Shipping Space

-The primary distinction between FCL and LCL lies in vessel sharing.
-In LCL, multiple shippers partake a single vessel, whereas FCL assigns an entire vessel simply to one shipper.
+The major difference between FCL and LCL is vessel sharing.
+In LCL, different shippers share a single vessel; in FCL, the entire vessel is reserved for one shipper only.

 Volume of Goods